timsegraves/mongoid-geospatial/README.md

 Helpers
 -------

-You can use `spatial: true` to add an '2d' index automatically, No need for `spatial_index :location`:
+You can use `spatial: true` to add a '2d' index automatically, No need for `spatial_index :location`:

     field :location,  type: Point, spatial: true

+And you can use `sphere: true` to add a '2dsphere' index automatically, No need for `spatial_sphere :location`:

+    field :location,  type: Point, sphere: true

 You can delegate some point methods to the instance itself: